 Buena Vista Mines, Inc.

 Documents and Reports

 Public Meetings: A number of public meetings and a formal comment period will occur as more site information becomes available.
 Typically, these events occur when the remedial investigation is released and the choice of the preferred cleanup method is announced.
 These meetings and comment periods will be announced through fact sheets and public notices advertised in the Paso Robles Press and the San Luis Obispo Tribune.
+EPA also intends to perform targeted outreach to the communities most affected by high rates of consumption of mercury contaminated fish from Lake Nacimiento.
 EPA Community Involvement Coordinator, Sarah Cafasso, is assigned to work with the community on the Klau/Buena Vista Mine site.
-She is available to answer questions, maintain the mailing list and coordinate community involvement activities, including the Technical Assistant Grant (TAG) program.
+She is available to answer questions, maintain the mailing list and coordinate community involvement activities.

 A Community Involvement Plan (CIP) was developed to provide information to the affected community and gather community concerns, issues and questions so they may be considered when a cleanup remedy is chosen.
 The CIP includes interviews and comments from local residents, elected officials and other interested parties.